derdang/posttoyo/After the End Orientalis/dev/provincedef/Readme.txt

 Unfinished Define -- README (by Poom)
+-- 06 Feb 2021 - Update Liangguang, Yunnan, Shan++
+- Liangguang
+	- Replace duplicate counties name in Guangxi
+- Yunnan
+	- Rename Xishaungbanna counties to actual conuties name.
+	- Revise cultural setup to be more in line with Shan.
+		- Moved culture around.
+Bai culture gain a country in expense of Yi.
+		- Dehong become Jingbo
+- Shan++
+	- Added Kayah State and Kachin State
+		- Kayah : Karenni culture.
+Divided with Parimatira and Concordanist.
+		- Kachin.
+Jingpo/Lisu/Myr/Shan culture.
+Majority Parimatira with Concordanist at the extreme north.
+	- County previously defined as Pinlaung is actually part of Kayin State.
+Those baronies have been merged to another Shan county.
 -- 16-17 January 2021 -- Shan State
 yeah sorry too tired for detailed Readme rn.
 I fill the barony as best as I could but I might might've place latter baronies in wrong counties. /shrug
 Also by filling, I might use Thai names in tail-end baronies as I can't find any name whatsoever.